 9. Plan your week first, then plan your day, to make strategic progress on your own goals.
 Otherwise, other people’s urgencies will take over all your best time.

 10. Get over it, no matter what it is.
-Stuff will always go sideways at unexpected times, but those who adapt and overcome, win.
+Stuff will always go sideways at unexpected times, but those who look forward, those who adapt and overcome, those who forgive, win.

 11. Extraordinary only comes from optimism, courage, and the pursuit of perfection.
 Critics don’t matter.
 Pessimists don’t blaze new trails.
 The fans in the stands are average.
 Be the gladiator in the arena.

 12. Focus on what you can control.
-Most everything is out of your control, except for the breadth of your imagination, your willingness to make new decisions, and the quality of your effort.
+Most everything is out of your control, except for your own attitude, the breadth of your imagination, your willingness to make new decisions, and the quality of your effort.